 Clinical Evaluation Report templates for the EU MDR

-Using a Clinical Evaluation Report template, example or sample to write CERs for the Medical Device Regulation
+Using a Clinical Evaluation Report template to write CERs for the Medical Device Regulation

 What is a Clinical Evaluation Report template?